-Action LU 8.4 City Investment.
-Use funds collected by the park impact fee to invest in programs and public improvements that connect residents with opportunities to increase their physical activity and improve their physical and mental health, especially in equity priority communities with higher risk of negative public health outcomes.
+City Investment.
+Use funds from the park impact fee and other sources to invest in programs and public improvements that connect residents with opportunities to increase their physical activity and improve their physical and mental health, especially in equity priority communities with higher risk of negative public health outcomes.
 Identify new funding sources for programs and public improvements, if needed.